IBM/dbb/README.md

 Sample | Description
 --- | ---
 [Build/HelloWorld](Build/HelloWorld) | The HelloWorld sample provides simple source file types and the Groovy build scripts to compile them
-Build/MortgageApplicationV2 | MortgageApplicationV2 has been moved to the new zAppBuild repository at https://github.com/IBM/dbb-zappbuild.
 [Build/MultiThreadMVSJob](Build/MultiThreadMVSJob) | Sample showing how to modilfy a compilation script to run in a multi-thread environment.
-Build/zAppBuild | zAppBuild has been moved to its own stand alone repository at https://github.com/IBM/dbb-zappbuild.
 [IDE/GitISPFClient](IDE/GitISPFClient) | An ISPF interface that interacts with a Git repository to allow cloning, staging, checking in, pushing and pulling as well as other git commands.
 [Migration/jcl](Migration/jcl) | Sample script to migrate JCL from a Z/OS dataset to a local Groovy script.
 [Migration/sclm](Migration/sclm) | This sample provides scripts to migrate source members to local Git repository and convert the build information in SCLM into build Groovy scripts.